 Advance directives are written legal documents that state your wishes if you can no longer speak for yourself.
 With these documents in place, medical personnel and loved ones don’t have to guess what you would prefer or make decisions you would not want for yourself.
-Since advance directives cannot predict every clinical scenario you may be part of in the future, also choosing a healthcare proxy is recommended.
+Advance directives often include:

 No one wants to think about the unpleasantness of life-support: whether its end result is to prolong our lives or to prolong our deaths.
 But when life support no longer offers hope of quality living, decisions must be made.
 No one can make such decisions better than you.
-Choose your options while you can speak for yourself.
+Advanced decisions can reduce stress on your and your family and gives you the chance to choose your options while you can speak for yourself.